FredKSchott/snowpack/www/guides/react.md

 When you add assets like images or CSS, Snowpack includes them in your final build.
 If you already know React, this process should look pretty familiar.

-> 💡 Tip: As you're doing this, you should not need to reload the page or restart Snowpack.
+> 💡 Tip: as you're doing this, you should not need to reload the page or restart Snowpack.
 Snowpack automatically updates the project in the browser as you edit code.

 Add this file `logo.svg` (link to file) to your `src` directory.
 Now you can import it into your `App.jsx` and use it in an `img` tag to display it.